shevchenkona19/memspaceServ/README.md

 # memspaceServ
 This is the main server of MemSpace - meme network
 #

+!!IMPORTANT - USE VK TOKEN PROVIDED IN SKELETON.ENV TO RUN SERVER
+Remember: to use server in Ukraine - you need to install VPN

 to install:
 1. install `docker`
 2. install `docker-compose`